 2. Dig into your connections

 The best way to make new connections is to leverage your existing relationships.
-This is especially true during times of economic uncertainty—like 2021—when businesses and individuals may be hesitant to invest in new products and services.
+This is especially true during times of economic uncertainty (like a pandemic) when businesses and individuals may be hesitant to invest in new products and services.